 If it is determined that you are legally blind (5/200 or worse vision in both eyes) you will automatically qualify for 100% disability compensation from the VA.
 Other ratings are determined by the combination of vision in both eyes.
 A strong, detailed breakdown of the ratings can be found by clicking here.

-VA Provided Services for Visually Impaired Veterans
+VA Provided Services for Legally Blind Veterans

-The VA offers a number of blind and low vision rehabilitation services to assist blind veterans in living an independent life.
+The VA offers a number of blind and low vision rehabilitation services to assist legally blind veterans in living an independent life.
 Some of those services include:

 - Training new visual skills to assist in everyday tasks like cooking, reading, writing, managing medicines and reading signs.